BNasmith/PTForsyth/PTFWorkofChrist.md

 voluntary suffering.
 Our sin was compounded rather than really atoned.
-He did not grasp the sacrifice of Christ as made to God's holiness ; as one therefore which could only be ethical in its nature, by way of holy obedience.
+He did not grasp the sacrifice of Christ as made to God's holiness; as one therefore which could only be ethical in its nature, by way of holy obedience.
 This obedience was the Holy Father's joy and satisfaction.
 He